Dysarthria in Adults

 Communication Strategies

-A variety of communication strategies can be used by the individual with dysarthria (speaker) and his or her communication partner to enhance communication when speech intelligibility or efficiency is reduced.
-These strategies can be used before, during, or after other treatment approaches are implemented to improve or compensate for speech deficits (see, e.g., Duffy, 2013).
+A variety of communication strategies can be used by the individual with dysarthria (speaker) and their communication partner to enhance communication when speech intelligibility or efficiency is reduced.
+These strategies can be used before, during, or after other treatment approaches are implemented to improve or compensate for speech deficits (e.g., Duffy, 2020).

 Speaker strategies include

-• maintaining eye contact with the communication partner;
+• maintaining eye contact with the communication partner, as appropriate;

-• preparing the communication partner by gaining his or her attention and introducing the topic of conversation before speaking;
+• preparing the communication partner by gaining their attention and introducing the topic of conversation before speaking;

 • pointing and gesturing to help convey meaning;

-• looking for signs that the communication partner has or has not understood the message; and
+• looking for signs regarding whether the communication partner understood the message; and

 • being an active listener and making every effort to understand the speaker's message;